 Calamari fritti invariably vanishes quickly when served as a restaurant appetizer.
 No wonder: a crisp fried crust coating a tasty, satisfyingly chewy ring of squidly goodness is an irresistible flavor-texture combo.

-Yet few have the courage to make this dining-out favorite at home.
+Yet few have the courage to make this calamari recipe at home.
 Imagine if we never cooked a potato despite devouring commercial potato chips?
 This is the seafood equivalent.

-(Don’t confuse squid with octopus, however.
-Octopi are richer and denser.)
+But don’t confuse squid with octopus, however.
+Octopi are a different sea creature, and are richer and denser.

-Our squid is the northern shortfin variety, which ranges Atlantic waters from Maine to Virginia.
+Vital Choice squid is the northern shortfin variety, which are found swimming in Atlantic waters from Maine to Virginia.
 It is harvested using an “otter trawl,” which may significantly reduce the unintended capture of other species.

 According to the National Oceanic and Atmospheric Administration (NOAA), the responsible government agency, U.S. wild-caught shortfin squid “is a smart seafood choice because it is sustainably managed and responsibly harvested under U.S. regulations.”
 In other words, it is not over-fished.

-Indeed, there is even evidence that cephalopods (squid, octopus and cuttlefish), which are particularly adaptable, have been booming in response to shifting ocean temperatures and currents due to climate change.
+Indeed, there is even evidence that cephalopods (squid, octopus, cuttlefish), which are particularly adaptable, have been booming in response to shifting ocean temperatures and currents due to climate change.

-They are a mollusk, the family that in addition to cephalopods includes mussels, clams, oysters, and scallops— not a crustacean, the crab/lobster group.
-They eat crustaceans, fish—and, alas, squid, including their own species.
+They are a mollusk — the family that in addition to cephalopods includes mussels, clams, oysters, and scallops — not a crustacean, like the crab/lobster group.
+They eat crustaceans, fish — and, alas, squid, including their own species.

-Is it smart and does it feel pain?
+Is squid smart and does it feel pain?

 Pescaterians regularly get informed of the case that octopus is too smart to eat, and squid are sometimes lumped into the argument.
 It’s tricky.
 There is indeed evidence that squids learn and have nerve cells linked to pain, but they don’t seem to seek or value pain-relievers when injured, as octopi do.